christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 ### Simplifying the Interface without Breaking Existing Code {#SimplerInterfaces}

-Sometimes a method has a long list of arguments that is mostly uninteresting.
+Sometimes a target has a long list of arguments that is mostly uninteresting.
 For example:

 ```cpp